Safety, Security, Health and Environment

 Security

-PTTEP has performed Security Risk and Threat Analysis and Assessment in our operation control, which identify risks and assist in a prevention system and appropriate risk mitigation.
-In addition, we monitor security–related situations for all our operating sites around the world in order to promptly apply corresponding security measures to manage such risk to our personnel, stakeholders and our assets.
+PTTEP has performed Security Risk and Threat Analysis and Assessment in our operation control, which identifies risks and assists in a prevention system and appropriate risk mitigation.
+In addition, we monitor security-related situations for all our operating sites around the world in order to promptly apply corresponding security measures to manage such risks to our personnel, stakeholders, and assets.

 Occupational Health